 Although the specific flower mentioned in this passage is the crocus, many scholars interpret it as a reference to the rose.
 The verse symbolizes the transformation of the desert into a blossoming garden, representing God's promise of restoration, hope, and renewal for His people.
 The blooming rose in this context signifies the divine intervention that brings life, beauty, and joy to an otherwise barren and desolate land.

 "I am the rose of Sharon, and the lily of the valleys."
 (Song of Solomon 2:1)

-In the Song of Solomon, the rose is used as a symbol of beauty and love.
+In the same quote as Lilly from the Song of Solomon, the rose is used as a symbol of beauty and love.
 The "rose of Sharon" signifies the beauty and perfection of the beloved in the love story between the two main characters.
 The verse highlights the appreciation of beauty and the deep, passionate love that exists between lovers.

 "I will be like the dew to Israel; he will blossom like a lily.
 Like a cedar of Lebanon, he will send down his roots; his young shoots will grow.
 His splendor will be like an olive tree, his fragrance like a cedar of Lebanon."
 (Hosea 14:5)

 Although this verse does not directly mention the rose, it carries a similar symbolism.
 The passage speaks of Israel's restoration and the blessings that God will bestow upon His people.
 The blooming flowers, including the lily mentioned in the verse, are reminiscent of the rose's symbolism of beauty, love, and hope.
 The passage emphasizes the power of God's love to transform and renew, bringing forth new life and spiritual growth.